iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 ExplorerPatcher

-Step 1 Download Win11DisableRoundedCorners releases from GitHub.
+Step 1 Download Win11DisableRoundedCorners from its GitHub releases page.

-Step 2 Run the Win11DisableOrRestoreRoundedCorners.exe as Administrator.
+Step 2 Run the executable as Administrator.

-Run the Win11DisableOrRestoreroundcorners as Administrator
+Run Win11DisableRoundedCorners as Administrator

 Windhawk disable-rounded-corners Plugin